AliceSchuberg/Mini-Game-Plat/README.md

 3. Run the entire project on two seperate devices

-4. You are free to explore the features of the platform!
+4. You are free to explore the features of the platform! (feel free to use the below accounts, both have been registered in server)

 ```
-Testing Account:
+Account for testing purpose:
 Username: player         Username: player1
 Password: player         Password: player1
 ```